CloudLabsAI-Azure/Sentinel-with-XDR/labguide/part-01/overview-2.md

 #### **Azure Credits**:

-- You have been given a quota of **$83 USD** which includes the running cost of Pre-deployed resources, license cost, and other resources deployed while running through the lab.
+- You have been given a quota of **$83** which includes the running cost of Pre-deployed resources, license cost, and other resources deployed while running through the lab.

   You will receive **cost alerts** to your registered email address at **50%/75%/90%/95%/100%** of the allotted Azure Credit is spent.